| | |

 Will you provide a back-up minibus to take passengers up the steepest passes?

 No, part of the challenge is to get the car and two people up the passes!
 Microcars were originally designed to carry full loads in all road conditions and were geared accordingly.
-On the original event there were four 250cc four-stroke Zundapp Januses, with big Germans driving/navigating, and they managed to complete the entire route without problems - and quite a few of the passes then were unsurfaced, so much harder work.
+On the original event there were four 250cc four-stroke Zundapp Januses, with big German guys driving/navigating, and they managed to complete the entire route without problems - and quite a few of the passes then were unsurfaced, so much harder work.
 In 2008 we had a 197cc Heinkel and a 191cc Messerschmitt that completed the whole route two-up.

 What happens if my car breaks down after a few days, will I miss out on the rest of the rally?